andthum/mdtools/docs/source/doc_pages/dev_guide/test_guidelines.rst

     cd path/to/mdtools/docs/
     make doctest

-Note that you have to install MDTools and the requirements in :file:`docs/requirements.txt` to be able to run the above command (see :ref:`building-the-docs-label`).
+Note that you have to install the requirements in :file:`docs/requirements-docs.txt` to be able to run the above command (see :ref:`build-docs-label`).

 Unit tests